cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Notify on the iterface- wifi only for data flow, keep charging to prevent sleep. the data dash board, with a button to pause everything A-D.
 ```
-1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChainsMap,
+1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains,
 according to the global time in the base of RelaySwitchTimeUnit, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
 Randomly request ONE Peer from myPeersList[`ChainID`][...].
 ONE Chain + ONE Relay + ONE peer // if any one of those fields are null, means the chain is very early, then use null adress move on. //信息不全就是链的早期，继续进行